rubenIzquierdo/evaluation_opinion_miner_deluxe/README.md

-# EVALUATION OPINION MINER DELUXE#
+# EVALUATION AND DATA OPINION MINER DELUXE#

 In this repository we show the evaluation of the [opinion miner deluxe system](https://github.com/rubenIzquierdo/opinion_miner_deluxePP), for 6 languages (en, nl, de, es, it, fr) and 2 domains (hotel reviews and news).
+Also all the annotated data in KAF format are contained in the file `annotated_data.tgz`.

 All the intermediate evaluation output files are included for these criteria:

 + Six different languages: English, Dutch, German, Italian, Spanish and French